daviesgeek/guetzli-gui/README.md

 To install, first install the guetzli command line tool by following [the installation instructions.](https://github.com/google/guetzli#on-macos).
 Then, either [download the pre-built application](https://github.com/daviesgeek/guetzli-gui/releases), or build from source by using Xcode.

+## Contribution

+Please feel free to submit PRs and/or issues for changes.
+I reserve the right to deny any PRs or feature requests.

 ## License

 MIT License